ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 This job submission will submit `script.sh` to the job scheduler which will eventually launch the job on one the compute nodes that can meet the resource needs of the job.
 Exactly, what these options are is explained below sections, but in summary, the above will result in:

 * `-cwd`: the working directory will be set to the same directory as from where the submission was done
-* `-pe smp 4`: the job will be alloted four slots ("cores") on a single machine
+* `-pe smp 4`: the job will be allotted four slots ("cores") on a single machine
-* `-l mem_free=2G`: the job will be alloted 2 GiB of RAM per slot, i.e. 8 GiB in total
+* `-l mem_free=2G`: the job will be allotted 2 GiB of RAM per slot, i.e. 8 GiB in total
 * `-l scratch=50G`: the job will be launched on a compute node with at least 50 GiB of local `/scratch` available
-* `-l h_rt=00:20:00`: the scheduler knows that the job to run no longer than 20 minnutes allowing it to be scheduled much sooner than if no run-time was specified
+* `-l h_rt=00:20:00`: the scheduler knows that the job to run no longer than 20 minutes allowing it to be scheduled much sooner than if no run-time was specified
 * `script.sh`: the shell script to be run